Overview

 Latest News

-Addendum to the LSAG Guidance, 2023
+Changes to the LSAG Guidance, 2024

 Please see our guidance page for further details.

-Changes to the UK’s High Risk Third Countries List
+High Risk Third Countries List

 Further information can be found in HM Treasury’s Advisory Notice.